 Yes.
 The way you pay your ComEd bill will not change.

 What if the ComEd rate drops below the Village’s contracted rate at some future time?

-The Village of Hawthorn Woods entered into a contract with FES that offers price protection with the one-year fixed rate.
-FES will match the ComEd rate, should the ComEd rate drop below the contracted rate during that period.
-You may leave the program to enroll with another ARES at any time, without incurring any early termination fee.
+The Village of Hawthorn Woods entered into a contract with FES that offers a fixed rate for three years.
+Should the ComEd rate drop below the Village’s rate, ratepayers may leave the program and move back to ComEd at any time—for no early termination fee.

 Will someone come to my home or call to sign me up?